MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-3.8.0/new-azureps-module-az.md

 > PowerShell 7.x and later is the recommended version of PowerShell for use with Azure PowerShell on
 > all platforms.

-With the Az module, Azure PowerShell works with PowerShell 6.2.4 and later on all platforms including Windows, macOS, and Linux.
+With the latest Az module, Azure PowerShell works with PowerShell 6.2.4 and later on all platforms including Windows, macOS, and Linux.
 It is also compatible with PowerShell 5.1 on Windows.

 Az is a new module, so the version has been reset to 1.0.0.